Ag Ed & STS Professional Development

 Register: HERE.

 Optional graduate credit available: ALEC 893, Sec 293, Class 8278 (3 hours) Instructions on registering.
 Course instructor: Troy White.
-Graduate course requirements TBA
+Graduate course expectations found HERE.
+All assignments are due Friday, August 1, 2025.

 PREREQ: Completed & taught Automation Year 1

-Location: West Central Research and Extension Center (WCREC), North Platte
+Location: West Central Research, Extension and Education Center (WCREEC), North Platte

-Host organization: West Central Research and Extension Center
+Host organization: West Central Research, Extension and Education Center

 Register: TBA